History is everything; everything can be explained by the events of the past.

 The rate of the growth of Christianity tailed off after a few years, but in places it didn’t really stabilise until the 1980s.
 A delighted American Baptist missionary wrote a book about the episode called Indonesian Revival: Why Two Million Came to Christ…

 This, then, is surely the context when some zealots in the 21st century appear to be suffering from paranoid delusions and the belief that a passing housewife might spontaneously swoon into the arms of Jesus upon glancing at a cumbersome statue or glimpsing a photo of a jilbab-framed face amongst a beaming bunch of Christian scholars.
 The hypersensitivity seems likely to have its roots in the aggrieved memory of a moment when it really did seem as though an ascendant Christianity had remarkably contagious properties amongst a population of (sort of) Muslims.
-And the roots of that episode, like so much else in modern Indonesia, lie in the dark and bloody abyss of the 1965-66 rainy season…
+And the roots of that episode, like so much else in modern Indonesia, lie in the bloody abyss of the 1965-66 rainy season…

 For far more detailed background on all of this – and much, much more pertaining to the current religious make-up of Java besides – it’s well worth hunting out M.C.
 Ricklefs’ Islamisation and its Opponents in Java.
 For the context of the context, including the formation of the Abangan-Santri dichotomy and the beginnings of the small 19th-century Christian community, see his earlier book, Polarising Javanese Society, and for the context of the context of the context, look for Mystic Synthesis in Java.
 These are all thoroughly academic books, but don’t let that put you off.
 Most people know Ricklefs’ big standard history, A History of Modern Indonesia, but it turns out that his far more specialised works on the history of religious identity in Java are generally much more engaging.
 They have room for colour and anecdote and a very lively writing style, which sometimes gets squeezed out in his more general history.